 In 2013, Kristoffer was awarded the The Padma and Hari Harilela Bursary for strong achievements in both community involvement and academia at Bond University in Australia, where he attended law school.
 During his time, he worked part-time at a Personal Injury firm in Gold Coast, Queensland as a marketing coordinator until his graduation in 2015.
 He accepted a role as a contract administrator for a Fire Engineering Consultancy in Brisbane, Queensland until his working visa expired in Australia.
 Kristoffer then backpacked Asia for a number of months before returning back to Canada.

-Kristoffer commenced his articles at his previous firm in North York, and developed more experience in Superior Court.
-He also took this time to do more volunteer work through the Compass Food Bank.
-Kristoffer was called to the Ontario Bar as a lawyer in 2018.
-Shortly after, he was hired at a boutique law firm in Mississauga, Ontario to lead their personal injury department.
+When Kristoffer returned to Canada, he commenced articling at his previous firm in North York and developed more experience in Superior Court while continuing to volunteer through the Compass Food Bank.
+Kristoffer was called to the Ontario Bar as a lawyer in 2018 and shortly after, was hired at a boutique law firm in Mississauga, Ontario to lead their personal injury department.

 As a lawyer, Kristoffer’s main focus is on his clients and treating them as people instead of file numbers.
 He takes time to keep his clients well informed of their claims.
 As an advocate, Kristoffer is polite but firm, and prepares diligently in order to be effective and professionally represent his clients in Small Claims, Superior Court and Tribunal matters.